zubeyir-bodur/MATLAB-panorama-generator/README.md

-# Panorama Generator in MATLAB
+# Panoramic Image Generator in MATLAB
 A MATLAB script to generate panoramic images, using SIFT &amp; RANSAC.
 Also includes experiments with raw-pixel based descriptors.

 # 1. Preparing Data